-- (1) The transaction constitutes a sale of tangible personal property when a person sells a packaged software where: - (a) no extraordinary services are performed in order to furnish the packaged software; and the software; and software itself.
+(1) The transaction constitutes a sale of tangible personal property or a digital good, as defined by 3.2.1.7 NMAC when a person sells a packaged software where: (a) no extraordinary services are performed in order to furnish the packaged software; and the software; and (c) the buyer is allowed to resell the license to use the software with the packaged software itself.
+(2) Sale of such property for resale is subject to the deduction provided in Section 7-9-47 NMSA 1978.